NEWECX/ritani-feeds/README.md

 # Ritani Feeds Cli

 Once you have a vendor id and api key, you can use this program to upload your feed to ritani.
-Also, you can use it download your latest feed from ritani.
+Also, you can use it download your latest feed and report from ritani.

 ## How to install